games24x7-opensource/starlink-ota/README.md

 ## Deployment

-Deploying this CodePush server to a production environment involves setting up the Client Server and Admin Server, configuring them to use your production AWS resources (DynamoDB, S3, Redis), and ensuring they are scalable and secure.
+Deploying this starlink-ota server to a production environment involves setting up the Client Server and Admin Server, configuring them to use your production AWS resources (DynamoDB, S3, Redis), and ensuring they are scalable and secure.

 - **Infrastructure**: Provision your AWS resources (DynamoDB tables with appropriate indexing and capacity, S3 buckets with correct permissions and lifecycle policies, ElastiCache for Redis).
 - **Server Deployment**: Deploy the `api` application (which contains both Client and Admin server logic, or they might be separate deployable units) to a hosting platform (e.g., AWS ECS, EKS, EC2, or an App Service like Azure App Service if adapted).